 December 22, 2017

-It is world famous and the epitome of German romanticism - the Heidelberg Castle.
-The castle ruin towers majestically above the rooftops of the old town.
-For five centuries the electors of the Palatinate resided there.
-Today, this mysterious castle attracts millions of tourists each year.
+It is world-famous and the epitome of German romanticism - the Heidelberg Castle.
+The castle ruins towers majestically over the roofs of the old town.
+The Electors of the Palatinate resided there for five centuries.
+Today, the mysterious castle attracts several million tourists every year.